Millie Bobby Brown Alarms Fans By Saying Joe On

 did she just say that stalking someone is okay..? pic.twitter.com/O8Dh2fOYnh— max ? (@arianavxnti) January 15, 2019

-In Brown's defence, she did say she just started You.
+In Brown's defense, she did say she just started You.
 Maybe she's gushing over the very first scene, before Joe commits any acts of fraud in the name of love.
 In which case, dear lord, let's hope she changes her tune by the time Joe takes out that book mallet.
-Badgley himself has warned against fans romanticising his character.
-And so has Shay Mitchell, telling Refinery29, "You can romanticise elements of his character, but if you romanticise his entire outlook on life, then that might be an issue."
+Badgley himself has warned against fans romanticizing his character.
+And so has Shay Mitchell, telling Refinery29, "You can romanticize elements of his character, but if you romanticize his entire outlook on life, then that might be an issue."

 It's worth mentioning that Brown is only 14 — if she defends Joe on You, it may be because she hasn't had the chance to examine such problematic stories in her life yet.
 Fans on Twitter stood up for the Netflix actress, calling upon the world to educate her, rather than slam her for her misguided opinions.